 Just when you thought you’d get a break from learning how incredibly awful BPA is, a new study comes out that has every mom of young girls concerned…and for good reason.
-BPA has been linked to early puberty in girls.
+According to a new study, BPA linked to early puberty in girls has been published.
 To get more specific, BPA has been linked to a condition called idiopathic central precocious puberty (ICPP) in young girls.
 ICPP is also referred to as “precocious puberty” where girls develop breasts and grow pubic hair before the age of 8 years old.
 Becoming a woman before you are emotionally ready has it’s toll on social development as well.
 Girls who get their period earlier are more likely to suffer from mental health and behavioral problems than their peers.
 BPA is a well known and very common hormone disrupting chemical meaning it has the ability to disrupt the hormonal system and cause problems with behavior, reproduction, metabolism, etc. And when your daughter is developing her hormones early, complications in life can be on the horizon.

 According to the American Psychological Association, early puberty sucks.